(PSR B1913+16, PSR J1915+1606, PSR 1913+16, Hulse-Taylor Pulsar)

 and it is well know for the study of its orbital decay

-that serves as evidence supporting the theory of general relativity.
+that serves as evidence supporting the theory of general relativity and gravitational waves,

 (star,pulsar,neutron star,binary star)